What To Do When You’re Bored With Your Dental Job

 How long has it been since you took a vacation?
 One where you actually left home and traveled to a new place?
 Maybe you aren’t tired of your job.
 Maybe you’re just tired!
 Take some time off and get away.
 Then re-assess your feelings when you’re back at work again.
 It might just do the trick.
 And if it does, then make it a point to get away to recharge a couple of times a year.
 In fact, start planning your next vacation as soon as you’re back from one.
 We all need something to look forward to, and planning a trip is almost as fun as being on it.

 I know what you’re feeling because I’ve been there.
 I worked as an Assistant for a lot of years and then thought maybe I’d switch to Hygiene.
-That’s when I realized I’d just be switching from one routine to something that was even more routine.
+But I realized I’d just be switching from one routine to something that (to me) seemed like even more monotonous.
 Sure I’d make a lot more money.
 But money wasn’t the reason for my unhappiness.
 I decided to make the move to the front desk.
-It’s not always a thrill-a-minute, but I’ve switched focus in other areas of my life and that’s made all the difference.
+It’s not always a thrill-a-minute 🙂 but I’ve switched focus in other areas of my life and that’s made all the difference.
 Plus, I came to the conclusion a long time ago that I love dentistry.
 It feels like home.
 If you love it too then please, take a breath and weigh every option before you jump ship.

 “Whatever is good for your soul.
 Do that.”